SarawakPenan Tribe Adventure

 |15||Visit Semenggoh Wildlife Centre and Nature Reserve for the morning feeding of the Orangutans.
 Semenggoh was established to care for and rehabilitate wild animals which have either been found injured in the forest, orphaned or were previously kept as illegal pets.
 After lunch there is the option of heading off for a spot of easy kayaking down a classic Borneo river which is the perfect getaway for those who want to enjoy beautiful scenery and the tranquility of rainforest on their last full day of the trip or alternatively remain in and around Kuching for some souvenir shopping in the markets, historical tours and sightseeing in Little India and Chinatown, beach and waterfront walks or just some R&R in this beautiful location, Kuching offers a lot of experiences to suit all interests.|

-- Organisation and staffing from the local Penan people, covering all of their costs for guiding, translating and hosting visitors in their homes
+- Organisation and homestay from the local Penan people, covering all of their costs for hosting visitors in their homes

 - All food and meals during the trip, which includes any food eaten in homes in the village, a community surcharge for their development, and any time spent collecting food on our behalf, and collective parties.